 Klar Launches New Range Of Acoustic Panels For HDB Homes

-SINGAPORE, SINGAPORE, May 16, 2025 /EINPresswire / -- Klar, a new entrant in the acoustic solutions industry, has introduced a line of fully customisable acoustic panels designed specifically for HDB flats in Singapore.
+SINGAPORE, SINGAPORE, May 19, 2025 /EINPresswire / -- Klar, a new brand in the acoustic solutions space, has launched a fully customisable range of acoustic panels designed specifically for HDB flats in Singapore.
+This introduction addresses a common yet often overlooked challenge in home renovation: managing sound within compact living environments.

-The launch responds to a growing demand among homeowners seeking to enhance sound control and comfort in high-density residential environments.
-With noise being a common issue in many HDB flats, Klar's panels aim to address sound-related concerns without sacrificing aesthetics or space.

-Noise within HDB flats often stems from echoes caused by hard surfaces and open layouts.
-Klar's acoustic panels are engineered to absorb sound reflections, reduce noise transfer, and improve overall acoustic quality in a discreet, stylish manner.
+In many HDB flats, sound travels easily due to hard surfaces and open layouts, leading to echo and noise transfer between rooms.
+Klar's acoustic panels are engineered to improve sound quality and reduce unwanted reverberation without compromising on aesthetics or floor space.

-The panels feature a slim, modern design and are tailored to suit various interior styles.
-According to Klar, each installation is made to order based on a flat's layout, acoustic requirements, and the client's design preferences.
-Customers can select from a wide range of colours, finishes, and textures, allowing the panels to integrate seamlessly into existing decor.
+Unlike traditional soundproofing solutions that tend to be bulky or visually intrusive, Klar's panels are slim and visually refined.
+Designed with urban living in mind, the panels aim to integrate seamlessly into a variety of home interiors.
+Klar's approach is informed by an understanding of modern HDB lifestyles and the importance of both function and visual harmony.

 “When designing Klar panels, I always think about how people live in their space - especially in HDB homes where every corner counts.
-It's not just about enhancing sound quality; it's about helping people create a home that feels peaceful, cosy, and truly theirs,” said Min Hur, Product Designer at Klar.
+It's not just about enhancing sound quality; it's about helping people create a home that feels peaceful, cosy, and truly theirs.
+We work closely with each customer to customise something that fits not just the layout, but their lifestyle and taste too.” - Min Hur, Product Designer at Klar

-What differentiates Klar from standard acoustic options is its focus on personalisation.
-Unlike off-the-shelf acoustic products, Klar panels are customised for each space to ensure optimal performance and visual harmony.
-This approach has made the solution appealing to interior designers and homeowners undertaking renovation projects in Singapore's public housing sector.

-Klar also places an emphasis on using responsibly sourced, non-toxic materials.
-Each panel is built for long-term durability and indoor safety, aligning with growing homeowner interest in sustainable, health-conscious renovation practices.
+A distinguishing feature of Klar's offering is its commitment to full customisation.
+Each sound panel is made to order, taking into account the dimensions of the room, the specific acoustic needs, and the client's aesthetic preferences.
+Available in a variety of colours, textures, and finishes, the acoustic panels are designed to harmonise with existing home interiors, from modern minimalist to Scandinavian-inspired themes.

+This level of adaptability makes Klar panels particularly suitable for HDB renovations where efficient use of space and visual cohesion are critical.
+In open-plan layouts, the panels can help reduce echo and improve clarity, while in bedrooms or nurseries, they support quieter, more restful environments.
+Each acoustic wall panel is also designed with versatility in mind, offering both sound control and visual enhancement in any space.

 Kate Tran, Marketing Executive